tatimkm/tatimkm/README.md

 About me:

-- 💻 I’m a Data Analyst at Levva.
+- 💻 I’m a Data Analyst.
 - 👨‍🎓 Graduated in System Analysis and Development
 - 📫 Brazilian, Based in São João da Boa Vista, SP.